NotSugden/Derivi/README.md

 ```
 just compiles as-is and is will throw a syntax error when trying to run the bot
 so be aware that for whatever reason that feature of TS is unavailable

+I will look into this and possibly fix it at another date, or if there is something wrong with my `tsconfig.json` then someone can make a PR to fix it up